The Family Cookbook

 • Place mahi-mahi portions on a large baking sheet.

-• Spread pesto mixture evenly across all four mahi-mahi portions.
+• Spread pesto mixture evenly across all four portions.
 Use your fingers to pat the pesto mixture down into the fish to form an even crust.

-• Heat olive oil over medium-high heat in a cast iron skillet.
-When oil simmers, add tomatoes and garlic clove and let cook without stirring for 2-3 minutes.
-The tomatoes will pop and sizzle a bit, so keep an eye out for flying oil or tomato juice.
+• While the fish cooks, heat olive oil over medium-high heat in a cast iron skillet.
+When oil shimmers, add tomatoes and garlic clove and let cook without stirring for 2-3 minutes.

 • Season tomatoes with salt and pepper to taste.